Update local Docker images

 Examples

-The Docker which have ui in image name are pulled from remote registry.
+The Docker which have traefik in image name are pulled from remote registry and updated locally.
+In case some orphaned images are found then these are removed too.

 Cleanup only